 Holidays in London: How to Find an Apartment for Rent

-If you plan on coming to the British capital for a holiday, consider renting an apartment in the centre of the city.
+If you plan on coming to the British capital for a holiday, consider renting an apartment in the city centre.
 The majority of sights are centrally located, allowing you to save money on transport by exploring the city on foot.
-You can roam along stone streets of the old parts of London, passing the Tower of London, St Paul’s Cathedral, Westminster Bridge and other attractions.
-The banks of the Thames are perfect for walking with a family, especially if you are travelling with children.
-Enjoy an amazing view of the city, as well as the many riverside attractions, including market stalls, the London Eye and Shakespeare’s Globe Theatre.
+You can roam along stone streets of the old parts of London, passing the Tower of London, St Paul’s Cathedral, Westminster Bridge and other spectacular attractions.
+The banks of the River Thames are perfect for walking with a family, especially if you travel with children.
+Enjoy an amazing view of the city, as well as its riverside attractions, including market stalls, the London Eye and Shakespeare’s Globe Theatre.

-Before getting there, of course, you’ll have to rent an apartment.
-It is a common mistake to think that these rentals are only available through sites like Booking.com or Airbnb.
+Before getting there, of course, you definitely need to rent a nice place to stay.
+It is a common mistake to think that rentals are only available through some popular hospitality sites like Booking.com or Airbnb.
 There are many more options beyond this narrow pool.
-Real estate agencies can provide you with a wide variety of apartments to choose from, and sometimes the selection is even better.
+Real estate agencies can provide you with a wide variety of apartments to choose from, and sometimes the selection is much better and surely safer.

 If you liaise with a landlord directly, tread carefully.
 Scammers often pretend to be landlords, taking money for properties that don’t exist.

-- Search elsewhere on the Internet for the property you have found – using both the pictures (Google Image Search) and description (Google Search).
-If you find it somewhere else under a different name and phone number – you know what that means.
+- Search elsewhere on the Internet for the property you have found using both the pictures (Google Image Search) and description (Google Search).
+If you find it somewhere else under a different name and phone number, then you know what that means

 - Demand references from previous tenants.
 Give them a call!

-And when you do find a good property, don’t rush to sign a lease agreement.
+When you do find a good property for rent, don’t rush to sign a lease agreement.
 You should study it very carefully, ensuring there are no hidden fees or charges that will cost you extra money.

-- Check the location – it should suit you and your family and the places you want to visit.
+- Check the location.
+It should suit you and your family and located close to the places you want to visit

-Finally, it’s always better to turn to the professionals to ensure a job is done right.
+Finally, it’s always better to turn to estate professionals to ensure a job is done right.
 Consult a real estate agency and let the experts bring you the perfect holiday home.